Pistol Bags

 Tactical

 I think it’s the perfect gun for nearly any tactical application.
-You may want the 10.5″ pistol configuration like the one I have or the full size 16″ rifle.
+You may want the 10.5″ pistol configuration like mine or the full-size 16″ rifle.

 Either way, it’s the perfect setup for tactical applications.